jk-jeon/jk-jeon.github.io/_posts/2022-12-28-fixed-precision-formatting.md

 1. Find the maximum among all the smallest $Q$'s for relevant $(e,k)$-pairs.
 Then in the runtime, we will use this maximum $Q$ for all $(e,k)$.
 Then there is no need to store $Q$'s at all since it is a constant.

 2. Or, partition the set of $(e,k)$-pairs into groups which share a single $Q$, which is the largest of all the smallest $Q$'s for each group member.
-One way to make such a partition is to fix a positive integer $\ell$ (which I call *the collapse factor*), and group all $(e,k)$-pairs which share the same $k$ and the quotient $\left\lfloor (e-e_{\min})/\ell \right\rfloor$.
+One way to make such a partition is to fix a positive integer $\ell$ (which I call *the collapse factor*), and group all $(e,k)$-pairs which share the same $k$ and the same quotient $\left\lfloor (e-e_{\min})/\ell \right\rfloor$.
 In this way, we can reduce the required number of bits for $Q$'s roughly by the factor of $\ell$.
 In addition to that, we may store $\left\lceil Q/64 \right\rceil$ instead of $Q$, because (assuming a $64$-bit platform) it is the number of $64$-bit blocks, rather than the number of bits, which determines the amount of computation we need to perform.
-In other words, we don't benefit anything by choosing $Q=125$ instead of $Q=128$, for example.
+In other words, there is no benefit of choosing $Q=125$ over choosing $Q=128$, for example.
 This then also reduces the required number of bits by a certain factor.

-In practice, having $Q$ as a fixed constant seems to allow the compiler to do many aggressive optimizations, so the advantage of the second strategy seems to become real only when the variation of $Q$'s for different $x$'s is very wild.
+In practice, having $Q$ as a fixed constant seems to allow the compiler to do many aggressive optimizations, so the advantage of the second strategy is only visible when the variation of $Q$'s for different $x$'s is wild.

 # Decimal digit generation